Where You Can Find Help

 - Check the box “make this my profile picture” to confirm you want it as your new profile photo.

-- After this (no need for a description to be entered) - click “Post” at the bottom and it will now be your profile photo moving forward.
+- After this (no need for a description to be entered) - click “Post” at the bottom and it will now become your profile photo.

-Note: The main search page doesn’t search through individual community usernames or the forums in its results.
+However, the main search page doesn’t search through Community member names or the forums.
 If you're looking for a member, search the member directory.
 If you're looking for sitewide forums or discussion posts, search the forums.
 If you search using a keyword to find something and it doesn’t turn up in the results, let us know in the Bug Reports forum.

 Staying Updated With Community Bulletin

-The Community Bulletin allows CCL volunteers three important features:
+The Community Bulletin provides CCL members three important features:

-- Every other Monday, New Community will unveil a release (a package of software updates to improve users’ experiences on Community) that includes new features and addresses key issues (click here for an example).
+- Every other Monday, Community releases software updates to improve users’ experiences, including new features and resolution of any issues (click here for an example).

 - Quick updates about the Energy Innovation Act and other CCL related activity.